 Gorakhpur Varsity MMMUT To Send Satellite To Space with ISRO's Help To Study Rivers

 For an uninitiated, Madan Mohan Malaviya University of Technology (MMMUT) has its roots with Madan Mohan Malaviya Engineering College (MMMEC), established in 1962.
-MMMUT was established in year 2013 by the Govt of Uttar Pradesh after reconstituting the old MMEC.
+The present MMMUT was established in year 2013 by the Govt of Uttar Pradesh after reconstituting the old MMEC.
 It was established due to lack of technical education in Uttar Pradesh when Roorkee University went to Uttrakhand, a newly created state in year 2000.

 The university administration has been involved in preparations for the purpose of wearing this project.
 A team of 21 members has also been formed for this.
 The team consists of 11 meritorious students from various departments of the university.
 Five senior teachers have also been placed in the expert team as part of their cooperation and guidance.